music-suite/music-suite/docs/src/User-Guide.md

 ## Composition operators

 So far we have worked with a single note, which is not particularly interesting from a musical point of view.
-To combine multiple notes into a largers score we need a form of *composition*.
+To combine multiple notes into a larger score we need a form of *composition*.

 The basic composition operator is @[<>], which combines two pieces of music *simultaneously*.
 For example, we can combine the expressions `c`, `e` and `g`.